kim-ae/employee-hierarchy-neo4j/README.md

 NOT CONNECTED: MATCH (p:Person) WHERE NOT(p:Person {registration:"BOSS"})<-[:IS_SUBORDINATE*]-(:Person) AND NOT ((:Person {registration: "BOSS"})<-[:IS_SUBORDINATE*]-(p:Person)) RETURN p

 CYCLE: MATCH (p:Person) WHERE (p:Person)<-[:IS_SUBORDINATE]-(p:Person) RETURN p

+# ImportSimpleStructure
+Use the class ImportStructureApplication in order to import a simple structure read in the form of csv: